 Addresses issues arising from NSC Standard 10 definition which unintentionally causes small equipment (e.g. lawnmowers) and special purpose vehicles (e.g. golf carts) to be considered "light vehicles", with unreasonable and unnecessary consequences for loading and securement when being transported.
 A change in definition of "light vehicle" will harmonize requirements with USA, and is supported by CVSA Cargo Securement Public Forum and FMCSA.
 All Canadian jurisdictions support this proposal.
-Light vehicles (i.e. automobile, truck or van that weighs 4 500 kilograms or less) are exempt from this standard.
+Light vehicles are defined as an automobile, truck or van that weighs 4 500 kilograms or less.
 However, applicable BC Motor Vehicle Regulations still apply to the transport and securement of cargo using light vehicles.